Apple Music Gains Apple Lossless and Spatial Audio For Free

 Music up to 24-bit/48kHz can be played natively on Apple devices; however, playing anything above that, such as 24-bit/96kHz or 24-bit/192kHz streams, requires connecting an external DAC.
 Apple has dubbed these highest-quality streams 'Hi-Resolution Lossless'.

 The reason why your AirPods Max and AirPods Pro won't be able to get the really good stuff natively is that they take advantage of the Bluetooth AAC codec when connected to an iPhone, meaning they can’t receive the full quality of the Apple Music lossless files, which are encoded as ALAC files.
+More oddly, is that you won't be able to buy and keep tracks at this resolution (unlike Qobuz), either.
 This might change in the future, or it might not.
 It would be a strange move if Apple hasn't already got something in the pipeline as we all know who the Cupertino giant likes to keep people within its ecosystem.

 APPLE SPATIAL AUDIO